 Matt uses straightforward language to help new teachers evidence good professional practice “through real-life teachings, stories, innovative teaching resources, assessment, new teacher support programs and mentoring”.
 The book is FREE and available on Matt’s website at imanewteacher.com for new teacher’s.

-Let’s look back at how Charlotte does this.
+Let’s look back at how Charlotte in our scenario does this.
 The next day during their lunch break, Charlotte waved at Sophia, as the two women beamed at each other.
 She motioned to Sophia to sit with her and have lunch, to which Sophia happily did so.
 Once Sophia took her seat, Charlotte introduced herself and explained that they would be working closely together since they were in the same section of academia.

 “Nice to officially meet you,” Charlotte said.
 “How have you been liking it here?”